uh-mickwal/GRobot/README.md

 # GRobot

 A simple grid world based simulated robot written in pure Python, using only standard libs and Python 2 and 3 compatible.
+See the manual for full details for using the simulator.

 # RobotGridWorldSimulator.pyw - A simple grid world based simulated robot written in pure Python, using only standard libs and Python 2 and 3 compatible.and Python 2 and 3 compatible.